Skip to main content

 December 5, 2025

-404 Media reports that CBP's Mobile Identify application has been removed from the Google Play Store.
-Google says it did not remove the app and it directed inquiries to the developer.
+Newsweek reports that CBP's Mobile Identify application has been removed from the Google Play Store.
+Newsweek was unable to locate the app on the store or CBP's website.

 View Document